-Applications involving two-photon activation, including two-photon fluorescence imaging, photodynamic therapy, and 3D data storage, require precise knowledge of the two-photon absorption laser pulses provides wavelength-dependent 2PA spectra with absolute cross sections, but the measurements are sometimes complicated by cross-phase modulation effects and dispersion of the broadband probe.
+Applications involving two-photon activation, including two-photon fluorescence imaging, photodynamic therapy, and 3D data storage, require precise knowledge of the two-photon absorption (2PA) spectra of target chromophores.
+Broadband pump-probe spectroscopy using femtosecond laser pulses provides wavelength-dependent 2PA spectra with absolute cross sections, but the measurements are sometimes complicated by cross-phase modulation effects and dispersion of the broadband probe.
 Here, we introduce a single-shot approach that eliminates artifacts from crossphase modulation and enables more rapid measurements by avoiding the need to scan the time delay between the pump and probe pulses.
 The approach uses counter-propagating beams to automatically integrate over the full interaction between the two pulses as they cross.
 We demonstrate this single-shot approach for a common 2PA reference, coumarin 153 (C153), in three different solvents using the output from a Yb:KGW laser.
 This approach provides accurate 2PA cross sections that are more reliable and easier to obtain compared with scanning pump-probe methods using co-propagating laser beams.
-The single-shot BB-2PA approach also has significant advantages compared with single-wavelength measurements, such as z-scan and two-photon fluorescence.
+The single-shot method for broadband two-photon absorption (BB-2PA) spectroscopy also has significant advantages compared with single-wavelength measurements, such as z-scan and two-photon fluorescence.